josecampuzano/starter-restaurant-reservation-main/README.md

 ![Create Reservation](/readMeAssets/CreateReservation.png)
 ### Edit Reservation
-You can edit any of the reservations that have not been seated by clicking on the `Edit` button found at the bottom of each reservation card.
+You can edit any of the reservations that have not been seated by clicking on the `Edit` button found under `Actions` for each table.
 Clicking the edit button will redirect the user to an edit reservation page which will allow the user to edit any of the customer information.

 <br />

 ### Cancel Reservation
 User has the ability to cancel any reservation that has been created and yet to be seated.
-Clicking on the `Cancel` button at the bottom of each reservation card will generate a Window Confirmation dialog box and will be asking the user to confirm the cancellation.
+Clicking on the `Cancel` button found under `Actions` for each table will generate a Window Confirmation dialog box will ask the user to confirm the cancellation.

 ![Cancel Reservation](/readMeAssets/CancelReservationConfirmation.png)

 ### Seat Reservation
 To seat a reservation, simply click on the `Seat` button, this will redirect the user to a new page where the user can view the reservation party size.
-It will also display to the user a dropdown table which will list all of the tables and the table's max seating.
+A dropdown table will list all of the tables and the table's max seating.

 >If the party size is too big for the selected table, an error will notify the user that the selected table is too small.